On the Nash Stability in the Hedonic Coalition Formation Games: Conclusions

 \section{Conclusions}

-We suggested a decentralized algorithm for finding the Nash stability in a game whenever there exists always at least one.
-The problem of finding the Nash stability is considered as a non-cooperative game.
-We consider a \textit{random round-robin} fashion where each player determines its strategy in its turn according to a \textit{scheduler} which is randomly generated for each round.
-Under this condition, we proved that the algorithm converges to an equilibrium which is the indicator of the Nash stability.
-Moreover, we answer the following question: Is there any utility allocation method which could result in a Nash-stable partition?
+In this work, we answered the following question: Is there any utility allocation method which could result in a Nash-stable partition?
 We proposed the definition of the Nash-stable core.
 We analyzed the cases in which the Nash-stable core is non-empty, and prove that in case of the relaxed efficiency condition there exists always a Nash-stable partition.